L’Oreal Hair Relaxer Lawsuit | July 2024 Update

 This is huge news.
 The plaintiffs have survived one of the two biggest hurdles associated with MDLs.

-The second biggest hurdle will be a Daubert Hearing, which could be a year to eighteen months away.
-A Daubert Hearing is where each party has the ability to examine the expert testimony and evidence proposed by the adverse party.
-The party seeking to admit the expert testimony bears the burden to prove the expert's findings are based on reliable scientific methodologies and that the expert possesses the requisite level of knowledge and expertise to testify about their findings.
+The party seeking to admit the expert testimony bears the burden to prove that the expert's findings are based on reliable scientific methodologies and that the expert possesses the requisite level of knowledge and expertise to testify about their findings.

 Bellwether trials usually serve to shape overall settlements in mass torts.
 However, we are a few years away from a hair relaxer settlement.